 Any applicant who has successfully completed our Advanced Meteorology (MIDATL-18) course will satisfy:

 - Advanced Meteorology training requirements 46 CFR 11.305(a)(3)(iii) and 11.307(a)(3)(iii) for STCW endorsements as Master or Chief Mate on vessels of 3,000 GT or more; AND,

-- 46 CFR 11.311(a)(3)(iii) and 11.313(a)(3)(iii) for STCW endorsement as Master or Chief Mate on vessels of more than 500 GT and less than 3,000 GT.
+- 46 CFR 11.311(a)(3)(iii) and 11.313(a)(3)(iii) for STCW endorsements as Master or Chief Mate on vessels of more than 500 GT and less than 3,000 GT; AND,

-The following practical assessments performed during this course have been determined to be equivalent of National Assessment Guidelines TASKs, as documented in NVICs 10-14 and 11-14 Tasks For Master or Chief Mate on Vessels of 3,000 GT or More (Management Level) and 500 GT or More and Less than 3,000 GT (Management Level): 7.1.A; 7.2.A; 7.3.A; 7.4.A; 7.4.B; and 7.4.C.
+- The following practical assessments performed during this course have been determined to be equivalent of National Assessment Guidelines for STCW Code, as amended 2010 Table A-II/2, as documented in NVICs 10-14(Ch-2) and 11-14(Ch-1): 7.1; 7.2; 7.3; 7.4.A; 7.4.B and 7.4.C.

-• Forecast weather and oceanographic conditions
+Competence: Forecast weather and oceanographic conditions

 - Ability to understand and interpret a synoptic chart and to forecast area weather, taking into account local weather conditions and information received by weather fax

 - Knowledge of the characteristics of various weather systems, including tropical revolving storms and avoidance of storm centers and the dangerous quadrants

 - Knowledge of ocean current systems

 - Ability to calculate tidal conditions

 - Use all appropriate nautical publications on tides and currents

 Recommended Study Material: